anayrat/blog/content/post/draft/2018-05-01-PG11-hot-index-fonctionnels-2.en.md

 title = "PostgreSQL and heap-only-tuples updates - part 2"
 date = 2018-04-25T14:09:22+02:00
 draft = true
-summary = "Fonctionnement des updates heap-only-tuple"
+summary = "When postgres do not use *heap-only-tuple* updates and introduction to the new feature in v11"

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.